mastizada/dbConnect/README.rst

    :target: https://landscape.io/github/mastizada/dbConnect/master
    :alt: Code Health

+WHY?
+====

+dbConnect was made as a little module to be used in small projects that need to do some interactions with MySQL or PostgreSQL databases.

+It's just a big time saver for developers specially for making data analyzing and data scraping and it helps to keep your code clean and readable by using python-like structure.

 Installation
 =============
 requirements:
 ^^^^^^^^^^^^^
-dbConnect uses mysql.connector module, install it using:
+dbConnect uses mysql.connector module for mysql, install it using:

 .. code-block:: bash